Indian Timothy Memorial Bridge

 The county faced challenges in the early 20th century, including devastating fires and economic downturns.
 However, it persevered and developed into a thriving community thanks to the construction of dams and irrigation systems, which brought stability to the agriculture industry.
 Today, Asotin County is known for its beautiful landscapes, outdoor recreational opportunities, and a strong sense of community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Asotin County, Washington.
+This timeline provides a condensed summary of the historical journey of Asotin County, Washington.

 • 1805 - The Lewis and Clark Expedition explores the area that would later become Asotin County.